antoneliasson/Writers_Choice/README.md

 stored in [Markdown][] and are automatically compiled to HTML for presentation.

 It uses SQLAlchemy as the persistent storage mechanism.
-Currently SQLite and MySQL are supported as database backends.
+Currently SQLite and PostgreSQL are supported as database backends.

 There is a simple authentication mechanism to allow only a privilegied user to add and edit articles.
 Authentication is implemented using Mozilla [Persona][]